Welcome to the “Diversity Toolkit”!

-My name is Darren Lund and I am a Professor at the University of Calgary.
-Feel free to read my biography or visit my university web site to find out more about my research and teaching interests.
+My name is Darren Lund and I am a Professor at the Werklund School of Education at the University of Calgary.
+Feel free to read my biography or visit my university website to find out more about my research and teaching interests.

 In 1987 I helped found a student action project called Students and Teachers Opposing Prejudice (STOP) that lasted for a remarkable 20 school years.
 My experiences working with students to challenge discrimination led me to want to collect resources for other people doing this kind of work.